Virtualaw · How the System Works

 All Seven Stages

-How Virtualaw Captures Every First Contact — Before Anyone Picks Up the Phone
+How the System Captures Every First Contact — Before Anyone on Your Team Picks Up the Phone

-Most law firms lose the lead before the second ring.
+Most firms lose the lead before the second ring.
 The phone rings.
 Nobody picks up.
 The lead moves on.
-Or someone fills out a form at 11 PM and hears back three days later — if at all.
+Or a contact fills out a form at 11 PM and hears back three days later — if at all.

 A potential new client calls in.
-The call is logged in the CRM, an email report goes to the team, and the system asks one question: did they opt in to SMS during the call?
+The call is logged in the CRM, a report goes to the team, and the system checks one thing: did they opt in to SMS during the call?

-If yes — an email-to-SMS bridge fires and we capture their name and email by text reply.
-If no — they route straight into the cold lead sequence.
+If yes, an email-to-SMS bridge fires and captures their name and email by text reply.
+If no, they route straight into the cold lead sequence.
 Either way, a phone sheet is created and the Cold Lead tag is applied.

-A potential client fills out the contact form on the website.
+A potential client fills out the contact form on the firm’s website.
 The submission is logged immediately.

 What Fires on Every First Contact

-Regardless of which trigger a contact came through, the system immediately executes four actions:
+Regardless of which trigger the contact came through, the system executes four actions immediately:

 - Contact logged in the CRM automatically